graphile/graphile.github.io/src/pages/postgraphile/extending-raw.md

 Previously we used `GraphQLObjectType:fields` to add a field, as that manipulates the list of fields.
 This time we are manipulating an individual field, so we will use the `GraphQLObjectType:fields:field` hook.
-This makes our intent clear, and also grants us access to the `addArgDataGenerator` function we need to request the record id.
-(Read more about the different hooks [in the Graphile Engine docs](/graphile-build/all-hooks/).)
+This makes our intent clear, and also grants us access to [the `addArgDataGenerator`](https://www.graphile.org/graphile-build/look-ahead/#when-processing-arguments-addargdatagenerator) function which we need to request the record id.
+The following example also uses an instance of [`queryBuilder.`](http://localhost:8000/postgraphile/make-extend-schema-plugin/#querybuilder) (Read more about the different hooks [in the Graphile Engine docs](/graphile-build/all-hooks/).)

 ```js
 function performAnotherTask(linkId) {